 The parallel version executes on original objects, not replicas.
 If it may update the receiver, it first checks to see if a replica has already been created.
 If so, it invokes the replicated version to perform the update on the replica.
-If not, it uses a try\acquire construct to attempt to acquire the lock in the receiver.
+If not, it uses a try_acquire construct to attempt to acquire the lock in the receiver.
 If the lock is acquired, the parallel version performs the updates as in the original program, then releases the lock and completes its execution by invoking the parallel version of each operation that it should invoke.
 If the lock is not acquired, the parallel version invokes the replica creation operation to create a replica.
 If the replica creation operation returns NULL, it was unable to create a replica because of memory consumption constraints.
 In this case, the parallel version waits until it acquires the lock in the original object, then performs the update on the object.
-If the replication creation operation successfully created a replica, the parallel version invokes the replicated version to perform the update on the replica.
+If the replication operation updates, invocations)